CodingMaven1/Shortly/readme.md

   Clone the project and make sure you have Go installed!
   After cloning run the following command in the terminal:

+  You also need redis to run the program.

   go run *.go
   ```